 In just 4043 bytes of C source, you get a complete mid-late 1980s-era IBM-compatible PC, consisting of:

 The emulator uses the SDL graphics library for portability, and compiles for Windows, Mac OS X, Linux and probably most other 32-bit/64-bit systems too.

 If you like living on the edge you can try building the emulator on a big endian machine, and you will get an emulation of a big endian 8086, a rather bizarre and somewhat useless beast.
 For everyone else, please run the emulator on a little endian machine.

 /RULE 2 ABUSE DISCLAIMER

-This entry has been tested on Windows (compiled with MS Visual Studio 2010), Mac OS X (clang and gcc), and Linux (clang and gcc).
+This entry has been tested on Windows (compiled with MS Visual Studio 2010 and 2013), Mac OS X (clang and gcc), and Linux (clang and gcc).
 The Makefile supplied is good for Mac OS X, Linux and probably other UNIXes.
+I have received reports that the emulator works on Raspberry Pi/Android/ARM (you will need to compile with -fsigned-char) and iOS.
 You will need to adjust the Makefile if your system lacks sdl-config to correctly point to the SDL libraries and header files.
-The entry should also compile unchanged on Android tablets/phones but this hasn’t been tested.

 On UNIX-based systems we can get raw keystrokes using stty.
 However Windows has no stty.
 Therefore the Makefile includes a -D entry to define a “keyboard driver” KB which as it stands is suitable for UNIXes, but maybe not non-UNIX platforms.
 For example, for Windows/MS Visual Studio, instead of the Makefile definition of KB, use something slightly different - add the following entry to the Preprocessor Definitions list in the Project Properties page: